johnurbanik/prescient/README.md

 3. Write middleware that logs the time, key, and user for each database call (in SQLLite).
 4. Come up with a few 'query strategies' that someone would take when deciding their next query.
 Write scripts that make synthetic requests based on these strategies, with fixed time between requests for 100 users.
-5. Build a system that returns N guesses at the next query.
-These can be based on ML or just rules.
+5. Build a system that establishes some various guesses at features.

 ## Pairing:
-1. Come up with a list of M (<N) guesses based on the library of guesses.
-Treat as a multiclass classification or a learning to rank problem.
+1. Add guesses to a 'library' of guesses, build a regression on top of this.
+Compare to a more naive decision tree.

 ## Time permitting:
 1. Write a script that tests performance under a few of the query strategies, wherein all users are following one